iammromar/syllabus/README.md

-# Certainly!
-Here's a 5-month (20-week) course syllabus with 1 month dedicated to Python and 4 months focused on Django:
+# 5-month (20-week) course syllabus with 1 month dedicated to Python and 4 months focused on Django:

 ## 5-Month Course Syllabus